MGoedtel/azure-monitor-health-knowledge/azure-monitor-health-knowledge/vmhealth-windows/winserver-knowledge-disk-currqueuelength.md

 ---
-title: Physical Disk Current Disk Queue Length | Microsoft Docs
+title: Disk Current Disk Queue Length | Microsoft Docs
 description: This article provides knowledge to understand the issue reported, what are the possible causes, and how to resolve the health issue identified by Azure Monitor VM Health.
 services: monitoring-and-diagnostics
 documentationcenter: ''